Hozzu/TFLite-aarch64-linux-with-delegate/README.md

 I also included GPU and hexagon delegate.
 GPU delegate requires OpenCL and OpenGL ES 2.0 libraries.
-Hexagon Delegate works only on Qualcomm DSP.
+Hexagon delegate works only on Qualcomm DSP.

 I wrote on guide.txt how to build tensorflow lite and deleage for aarch64 Linux.